This post may contain affiliate links.

 If you buttercream is too stiff, add a teaspoon of boiling water, one at a time until it is a smooth pipe-able texture.

-No, if you don’t have any you could always pop the icing and lemon curd on with a knife and spoon instead.
+No, if you don’t have any you could always pop the icing on with a knife and spoon instead.

 Let me know how you got on and what you thought of these recipes.
 Please rate the recipe using the ⭐️ below.